safespring/web/content/en/services/compliant-kubernetes.md

 {{< /icon-block-container >}}

 {{< ingress >}}
-Ready to switch to Welkin?
-Let Elastisys experts manage the operations while you maintain full control and security on Safespring's robust infrastructure.
+Elastisys builds and operates Welkin on Safespring Compute.
+Customers get a secure Kubernetes platform from Elastisys, backed by Safespring's Nordic IaaS infrastructure.
 {{< /ingress >}}

-With Elastisys at the helm, we can offer Welkin as a fully managed service on Safespring's infrastructure.
+Welkin is Elastisys' product.
+Safespring provides the Compute infrastructure, data-center location, and open-standard cloud foundation that Elastisys builds on for customers with strict security and compliance requirements.

-Our partner, Elastisys, is not only certified Kubernetes service providers but also creators of the open Kubernetes distribution Welkin.
+Elastisys is a certified Kubernetes service provider and the creator of the open Kubernetes distribution Welkin.
 They are also prominent members of the Cloud Native community.
-We offer not only managed services but also customised training and consultations.
 {{< distance >}}

 {{% horisontal-card image="/img/event/cards/safespring-gabriel-lars.jpg" link="/webinar/kubernetes-15-principles/" linktext="Watch the video series" cardtitle="Seven Episodes on Kubernetes" text="In this Swedish web series, we will explore how to design and operate scalable applications on Kubernetes." %}}